 We then cleaned up the mess and installed the new drywall.
 I realized that I didn’t want to install any back splash just yet because my dream kitchen included granite counter tops.
 The plan was to install the granite counter tops before installing the back splash so we wouldn’t have to go through this process again!
 Granite was not in the budget just yet so I ended up painting the back splash the same colour as the kitchen walls.
 We lived like the picture below for a few years until we could afford granite.
 Not great but not horrible either.
 It was definitely better than the dark back splash we had before.
 You can also see that I started painting the cabinets.
 Sorry the picture quality is not the best.

 The granite counter tops were finally installed after a few years.
-We don’t move fast know.
-I will blog about the granite we chose and the paint on the cabinets in a later post.
+We don’t move fast I know.
+You can check out my painted kitchen here.
 I was so excited to finally be able choose the back splash tile.
 Oh the choices that are out there!
 So hard to choose.
 The first picture below shows the final two choices.
 A larger, darker one on the left and the lighter, smaller tile on the right.
 In the end I went with the smaller glass subway tile on the right.
 It was a greenish grey called Arctic Fog.
 I loved it!

 This was the final choice.
 Arctic Fog glass subway tile.